dimkin-eu/playwright-threshold/README.md

 - images with subtle changes ( all except landing-Desktop-Chrome-darwin.png )
 - chrome with bigger diff

-so main idea is - there is no way to not fail on subtle diffs but fail on major ones
 <img width="502" alt="Screenshot 2021-10-12 at 11 32 57" src="https://user-images.githubusercontent.com/7899764/136921399-445d1804-1bc0-4775-a9ba-efc006267dd9.png">

+so main idea is - there is no way to not fail on subtle diffs but fail on major ones correct solution would be fail only chrome picture in 0.7 threshold